-If you want to learn more about actually this works, check out this article.
+If you want to learn more about how this works, check out this article.

 Blockchain is a decentralised network where all the transactions are transparent.
 But how do you see all the transactions that are happening?

 This is where the role of block explorers comes into play.
-Block explorers are like search engines for blockchain networks where you can go and search for transactions that are happening in the blockchain network.
+Block explorers are like search engines for blockchain networks where you can search for transactions happening in the blockchain network.

 It is a real-time system which shows the current new blocks that are being added to the chain along with a lot of valuable information.

-Miner: This shows the name of the miner or the exchange from where it is mined.
+- Miner: This shows the miner’s name or the exchange from where it is mined.

-Tx Count: It shows the number of transactions the block is containing.
+- Tx Count: It indicates the number of transactions the block contains.

 ….and a lot more.